leela-zero/leela-zero/README.md

 There are 18 inputs to the first layer, instead of 17 as in the paper.
-The original AlphaGo Zero design has a slight imbalance in that it is easier for the black player to see the board edge (due to how padding works in neural networks).
+The original AlphaGo Zero design has a slight imbalance in that it is easier for the white player to see the board edge (due to how padding works in neural networks).
 This has been fixed in Leela Zero.
 The inputs are:

 ```